Hattie Greene Lockett: Personal life and legacy

 Greene married Henry Claiborne Lockett, a widowed rancher with three children, in 1905.
 They had two sons, Claiborne (Clay) and Robert.
-Her husband died in 1921, and after years of living with Parkinson's disease, she died in 1962, at the age of 82, at a rest home in Phoenix.
+Her husband died in 1921.
+After years of living with Parkinson's disease, Lockett died in 1962, at the age of 82, at a rest home in Phoenix.

 In 1978, her son Clay Lockett established the Hattie Lockett Awards at the University of Arizona, presented annually to three undergraduates "who demonstrate great promise as poets."
-She was inducted into the Arizona Women's Hall of Fame 25 years after her death, in 1987.